conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 We can improve this by using a `decimal`, rather than an `int`.

-The logic is the same - find the first `decimal` in each `string` and use that for sorting purposes.
+The logic remains the same: find the first `decimal` in each `string` and use that for sorting purposes.

 We also need to factor in the edge case that much as decimals have the format `0.00`, `0` is also a valid decimal.

-This is what the following `regular expression` does:
+This is what the following [regular expression](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) does:

 ```plaintext
 \d+(\.\d+)?